cmdremily/BoronTrident/calibration/xy-differential-calibration.md

 After completing the XY calibration procedure you need to do some things:
 * Re-run input shaper.
 Because the `rotation_distance` has changed so has the frequency.
 * Re-do skew correction.
 You might find that it's no longer necessary as your XY axis are now matched to each other.
+However there's little reason not to do skew correction anyway.
-* Consider resetting extrusion multiplier on your material profiles.
-As the distance between perimeters has changed with the calibration, the extrusion multiplier might no longer be correct.
+* Consider re-tuning extrusion multiplier on your material profiles.
+  - Changes to `rotation_distance` also affects the speed of the toolhead, that changes the rate of extrusion per mm.
+  - The between perimeters might also have changed with the calibration, meaning you may have over-/under-extrusion on perimeters.

 ## Troubleshooting

-If the spreadsheet shows a larger `Scale Error` on both axis after the second calibration round, that typically indicates that you got the `rotation_distance` for `[x_stepper]` and `[y_stepper]` swapped.
+If the spreadsheet shows a larger `Scale Error` on both axis on the second calibration round than on the first, that typically indicates that you got the `rotation_distance` for `[x_stepper]` and `[y_stepper]` swapped.
 You can re-enter the measured values from the first calibration round with the default value for the `Old Rotations` to save yourself one calibration round.
+Re-print and repeat the process.

 Other possible causes for the `Scale Error` being too high is measuring inconsistency (see "Measuring Tips" below), or failure to control all the parameters that affect the surface quality in the "Preparation" section.
 Please review the slicing parameters, and re-slice as necessary.
+Make sure you're not missing any steps above.

-Sometimes, if the A/B steppers measured notably different values, then it might be necessary to re-do the calibration 2-3 times as each run successively removes some skew, which improves your measurements iteratively.
+Sometimes, if the A/B steppers measured notably different values (i.e. there's significant skew), then it might be necessary to re-do the calibration 2-3 times as each run successively removes some skew, which improves your measurements iteratively.

-Depending on how large the `Scale Error` is, you may chose settle for a larger value.
-However remember that the value
+Depending on how large the `Scale Error` is, you may chose settle for a larger value at the cost of lower accuracy.

 ## Measuring Tips
 When measuring, make sure that:

 * Both jaws are making parallel contact with the measuring surfaces by applying light pressure on the mid point of the jaws
 * Both jaws are making contact on the same height of the printed part, just below the top layer.
 * You're not pressing so hard that the part deflects.
-If you back off on the pressure and the measured value increases, that means that you're pressing too hard as the material flexes back once you release the pressure.
+If you back off on the pressure and the measured value increases slightly, that means that you're pressing too hard as the material flexes back once you release the pressure, or not holding the calipers steady.
 * Measure each distance 3-4 times, removing the calipers each time.
 If you get the same value to within 0.02 mm each time, you'r probably doing it right.

 The below pictures show me measuring (one handedly, while holding a camera) the 150 mm and 10 mm reference dimensions respectively: